deepakbehera11/Ci-Cd-Pipeline-with-Github-Actions-and-docker/README.md

 # CI/CD Pipeline with GitHub Actions & Docker
 This project demonstrates a full CI/CD pipeline using **GitHub Actions** and **Docker**, targeting a Python Django web application.
 The pipeline automatically builds and deploys the app whenever changes are pushed to the `main` branch.

+## Objective:
+Set up a full CI/CD pipeline that builds a Docker image, runs tests, and deploys locally.

 ## Tools Used

 - **GitHub Actions** – for automating CI/CD